 I have no idea what to do with something like this.
 But being able to pop on a documentary and just mindlessly work on something was pretty relaxing.
 The only thing I disliked was constantly threading the needle.

-The cool thing about this kit, at least for me, is that you are basically learning to make a rug on a very miniature scale.
-At some point, if I keep enjoying this, I’ll have to get a very large needle and give rug making a try.
+I realized you are basically learning to make a rug on a very miniature scale.
+If I keep enjoying this, I’ll have to get a very large needle and give rug making a try.

-The new punch needle, which I believe arrives tonight, has the spool holder but it also has different needle diameters and allows you to set the needle depth.
+The new punch needle has the spool holder.
+It also has different needle diameters and allows you to set the needle depth.
 I’ll be interested to see how those features affect my next project.

 What do you think I should make for the next punch needle project?